ParallelUniverseProgrammer/MovieBot/README.md

    - Checks Python version and dependencies
    - Activates your virtual environment
    - Validates your environment configuration
-   - Runs the setup wizard if needed
+   - Attempts to run the setup wizard if needed
    - Starts the bot

 2. **`setup_wizard.py`**